oneapi-src/level-zero-spec/scripts/core/PROG.md

   allow the driver to choose dynamically, based on usage.
 - Multiple command queues may be created that use the same physical input stream.
 For example, an application may create a command queue per Host thread with different scheduling priorities.
-- However, an application should avoid creating multiple command queues for the same physical input stream with the same priority due to possible performance penalties with hardware context switching.
+- However, because each command queue allocates a logical hardware context, an application should avoid creating multiple command queues for the same physical input stream with the same priority due to possible performance penalties with hardware context switching.
+- The maximum number of command queues an application can create is limited by device-specific resources; e.g., the maximum number of logical hardware contexts supported by the device.
+  This can be queried from ::${x}_device_properties_t.maxCommandQueues.
-- The number of simultaneous compute command queues per device is queried from
+- The maximum number of simultaneous compute command queues per device is queried from
   ::${x}_device_properties_t.numAsyncComputeEngines.
-- The number of simultaneous copy command queues per device is queried from
+- The maximum number of simultaneous copy command queues per device is queried from
   ::${x}_device_properties_t.numAsyncCopyEngines.
 - All command lists executed on a command queue are gaurenteed to only execute on its single, physical input stream; e.g., copy commands in a compute command list / queue will